 Controlling Sonos speaker and playing music on it should be faster, so that the time to music is not long for users

-Different music/audio content is needed by users at different time of the day.
-This varies based on the household's routine
+Different music/audio content is needed by users at different time of the day to support different moment/activity in a household

 The Context (Foundation of the design)

 With the needs identified, I began the design stage.
 As I was given the opportunity to explore ideas that can be adopted by Sonos in a year or two from 2017, I explored various directions and possibilities.
-Ultimately I explored designs that can utilize more data sets obtained from different ways to inform the context, which can lead to anticipatory design.
-The data I planned to utilize to inform the context are:
+Ultimately I explored designs that can utilize more data sets obtained from different ways to inform the context, which can lead to anticipatory design to reduce cognitive load for users hence create a better experience.
+The data I planned to utilize to inform the context include:

 Current time and dates

 The room or area the Sonos speaker is placed in/the user is closest to